endpoints4s/endpoints4s/manual/src/ornate/tutorial.md

 ### Implementing a multiplexed endpoint

 Our queries microservice uses Play framework as an underlying HTTP server.
-Thus, we derive a server implementation of the `QueriesEndpoint` by mixing the `endpoints.play.routing.Endpoints` trait in it.
+Thus, we derive a server implementation of the `QueriesEndpoint` by mixing the `endpoints.play.server.Endpoints` trait in it.

 Then, the essence of the implementation consists in pattern matching on the supplied `QueryReq`